willderness/python-collections-budget/README.md

    To read in the data, we’ll use the classes in the file named Expense.py.
 There are 2 classes -- Expense (which has a vendor, category, and amount) and Expenses (which has a list of type Expense and a sum of the amounts).
 Expenses also has a method read_expenses() which we’ll use to read the .csv file.

-   To start, create a file named `FrequentExpenses.py` and `import Expense` at the top of the file.
+   To start, open the file named `FrequentExpenses.py` in the `budget` directory, and add `import Expense` to the top of the file.

 2. ### Read in the Spending Data
    Create a variable named expenses and set it equal to calling the Expenses() constructor.
 Then call the read_expenses() method on expenses and pass in the name of the file `data/spending_data.csv`.